mirage/mirage-www/tmpl/wiki/talks.md

 ### Mirage: Building a Better Internet (Verisign Internet Infrastructure, 2011)

-[A short video](http://www.youtube.com/watch?v=5-4lbyD_Fvw&feature=player_detailpage&t=79) Verisign requested as part of a showcase of the recipients of their "Building a Better Internet" 2011 grant symposium, discussing Mirage and its importance for the ongoing health of the Internet.
+[A short video](http://www.youtube.com/watch?v=5-4lbyD_Fvw&feature=player_detailpage&t=79) Verisign requested as part of a showcase of the recipients of their "Building a Better Internet" 2011 grant symposium, discussing MirageOS and its importance for the ongoing health of the Internet.

 <div class="flex-video">
 <iframe width="560" height="315" src="//www.youtube.com/embed/5-4lbyD_Fvw?start=79" frameborder="0" allowfullscreen=""> </iframe>